Differential Calculus#

 holds for all real values of \(n\), including negative values and fractional values, providing we note that \(a^0 = 1\) for all \(a \neq 0\), so there is a slight ambiguity at \(x=0\) and \(n=0\) or \(n=1\).

-Exponential Functions#
+Exponential and logorithmic Functions#

 The derivative of an exponential function is given by: